mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Email addresses cannot be selected or saved.
 Message and sender are saved for reuse until window is closed.

+* See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/how-to-send-email-from-wordpress-admin/) for more info.

 == Screenshots ==

 1. Data entry form